-Researchers use the pre-processed data to train NLP models with machine learning to perform specific applications based on the provided textual information.
-Training NLP algorithms requires feeding the software with large data samples to increase their accuracy.
+Researchers use the pre-processed data and machine learning to train NLP models to perform specific applications based on the provided textual information.
+Training NLP algorithms requires feeding the software with large data samples to increase the algorithms' accuracy.

 Machine learning experts then deploy the model or integrate it into an existing production environment.
-The NLP model receives input and predicts an output for the specific use case it is designed for.
-You can run the NLP application on live data to and obtain the required output.
+The NLP model receives input and predicts an output for the specific use case the model's designed for.
+You can run the NLP application on live data and obtain the required output.

 What are NLP tasks?

 Natural language processing (NLP) techniques, or NLP tasks, break down human text or speech into smaller parts that computer programs can easily understand.
 Common text processing and analyzing capabilities in NLP are given below.